Japanese urban legends: Gozu ("Cow Head")

 Gozu (牛頭), also known as "Ox Head", is a Japanese urban legend about a fictional story called "Cow Head".
 Supposedly the "Cow Head" story is so horrifying that people who read or hear it are overcome with fear so great that they tremble violently for days on end until they die.
 The full story was broken up into fragments that when read individually are not lethal, but still have the power to terrify and inflict great pain and suffering upon those who read or listen to their words.

 Gozu was sometimes rumored to be an unpublished piece written by the famous science fiction author Sakyo Komatsu, but there is no evidence to link the author to the legend.
 A Ukrainian folktale called "Cow's Head" exists, detailing the story of a woman who receives good fortune by offering food and shelter to a disembodied cow's head that visits her one night.

 Hanako-san (Toire no Hanako-san)

 Hanako-san, or Hanako of the Toilet (トイレのはなこさん, Toire no Hanako-san), is a legend about the spirit of a young girl named Hanako who haunts school bathrooms.
 Several variations of the legend exist: in one, Hanako-san is the ghost of a girl who committed suicide during an air raid in World War II; in another, she committed suicide after being bullied by other students.
-Rumors and legends about Hanako-san have achieved notable popularity in Japanese primary schools, where children may challenge classmates to try and summon Hanako-san.
+Rumors and legends about Hanako-san have achieved notable popularity in Japanese primary schools, where children may challenge classmates to try to summon Hanako-san.